msebastian86/wordpress-wpml-custom-flags/README.md

 # wordpress-wpml-custom-flags
-custom flag switcher for wordpress wpml
-custom flag images, classes etc for wpml
+change wordpress - wpml flags using custom switcher or filter and switch flags